yerminal/restore_image_script/README.md

-# restore_image_script
+# restore_image_script | Restoration of Atmospherically Degraded Image
-Restoration of Atmospherically Degraded Image
+This script was written in an internship project conducted at TÜBİTAK BİLGEM.